 If you see charges that you don't recognize on your billing statement (for example: credit card statement, mobile carrier bill, or PayPal account), before you contact Google, follow the steps below:

-Step 1: Identify Google Play charges
+Step 1: Check if charges are from Google Play

-- GOOGLE*App developer name (for Android apps)
+- "GOOGLE*App developer name" (for Android apps)

-If you don't recognize a Google Play transaction, check with your family and friends to see if:
+If you see a charge on your billing statement for a digital purchase on Google Play that you didn't make, ask your family and friends to see if:

-- They made the purchase, or
+- They accidentally used your payment method to make the purchase, or

-- A child may have played a game that resulted in accidental charges
+- A child may have played a game that resulted in accidental charges.

 Tip: To help prevent unauthorized charges, learn how to use password protection on your device.

 You’ll need the email address you used to submit the claim, and the claim ID sent to your email.